Facial Eczema Risk Bulletin

 What is a toxic spore level?
 It is best not to use absolute levels, as stock grazing pasture with spore counts as low as 20,000-40,000 can sustain liver damage.
 More important considerations are rate of spore count rise, prevailing weather conditions, and grazing intensity at the time.
 Toxin effects on the liver are cumulative.
 Play it safe – start prevention as soon as spores are detected.

-The best recommendation is to spore count your own property to decide on whether you stop zinc treatments or not, as each property is different.
-Talk to the tech team if you have any questions as to how to collect the sample.
-Spore counting is $33 (incl GST) per sample, dropping to $26 for multiple samples.
+Please refer to the recommendations below for your method of prevention.
+We will continue to update you weekly with recommendations based on spore counts.
+Every property is different.
+We recommend spore counting your own property if you are worried.
+Talk to the tech team if you have any questions about how to collect the sample.
+Spore counting is $35 (incl GST) per sample, dropping to $28 for multiple samples.
+For instructions on how to cut grass see HERE

-Click Here for advice on facial eczema prevention.
+Click here for further advice on facial eczema prevention.

 If you have any questions pop into the clinic or give us a call on 06 368 2891 (Extension 1 for the farm team)